vladholubiev/aws-news-post-formatter/README.md

 - Removes empty paragraphs and links
 - Normalizes bullet points in lists
 - Fixes double `<b>` tags and replaces them with `<strong>` tags

+### Moreover

+- Converts HTML to markdown with table support
-- Minifies the output HTML
+- Converts HTML to text with readable tables!

 ### Custom tags extraction